Miha-x64/Delegapter/README.md

 Predicates like `{ it === headerDelegate }` look clumsy but are very flexible because you can check for several conditions there, for example, match any type (`{ true }`) or check for external conditions (`{ useTextSpaces && it === textDelegate }`).

+Note that `.decor()` doesn't know which `LayoutManager` you use.
+With Grid one, it's your responsibility to mind about rows and columns.

+### Debugging

 Any tool can make you happy until it works fine.
 And make you hate your job when something gets screwed up.
 A virtue of any abstraction level is an ability to peek into and see what actually happens.
 If you feel sad, just pass some booleans around: `decor(orientation, debugDelegates = true, debugSpaces = true)`.
-This will show you which delegate is used for each item (that's where `::function.toString()` helps!), or highlight spaces, accordingly.
+This will show you which delegate is used for each item (that's where having named lambdas helps!), or highlight spaces (as on the screenshot).

 ![Screenshot](screenshot.png)